Asus ROG Zephyrus G14 full review

-You can choose from a number of entries within AMD's 4000 series Ryzen chips, topping out at the 7nm AMD Ryzen 7 4800HS.
-Asus has managed to nab a specially-tuned 35W variant that retains the same clock, 8 cores and 16 threads as the standard 45W version but benefits from smarter throttling and greater thermal efficiency.
+You can choose from a number of entries within AMD's 4000 series Ryzen chips, topping out at the 7nm AMD Ryzen 9 4900HS.
+Asus has managed to nab the tuned 35W variant that retains the same clock, 8 cores and 16 threads as the standard 45W version but benefits from smarter throttling and greater thermal efficiency.

 The options list also allows for up to 32GB of DDR4 RAM, up to a 1TB of M.2 NVMe SSD storage and then there's the graphics card to consider.
-Despite its size, the G14 can accommodate up to an Nvidia GeForce GTX 2060, offering enough clout for high-performance gaming and video streaming simultaneously, if that's your bag.
+Despite its size, the G14 can accommodate up to an Nvidia GeForce RTX 2060 (Max-Q), offering enough clout for high-performance gaming and video streaming simultaneously, if that's your bag.

-The included 180W charger unlocks the power of the discrete GPU, although the G14 is USB-PD compatible up to 65W, meaning you can still get work done and charge this machine up, even if you only take your phone charger with you.
+The included 180W charger unlocks the power of the discrete GPU, although the G14 is USB-PD compatible up to 65W too, meaning you can still get work done and charge this machine up, even if you only take your phone charger with you.

-The Asus ROG Zephyrus G14 shows that small can certainly mean mighty, with a balance of portability and power unlike anything else currently on the market, especially if the suggested pricing rings true.
+The Asus ROG Zephyrus G14 shows that small can certainly mean mighty, with a balance of portability and power unlike anything else currently on the market, especially considering the price range it's on offer for.

 The AniMe Matrix is sure to turn heads, as is the performance made possible by AMD's latest Ryzen chips and some serious graphical oomph, courtesy of Nvidia.
 The lengths that Asus has gone to, to ensure the G14 stays thermally viable also deserve a serious round of applause.